Amybo-org/pages/content/en/docs/Contribution guidelines/_index.md

 description: How to contribute to the Amybo community
 ---

+## Reach out to us

+Please add a comment to one of [our YouTube videos](https://www.youtube.com/@amybo) or drop us a line at hello@amybo.org with any suggestions or questions you may have - or just to say hello, it's good to know people are reading this.

+If you're comfortable with GitHub (or would like to learn) we'd absolutely love it if you were happy to dive in and edit our pages directly:

-# Editing Amybo.org
+## Editing Amybo.org

 We welcome contributions and improvements to the Amybo.org website.
 We want this to be as easy as possible so considered a wiki.
 However, given the controversial nature and risks associated with protein production for human consumption, we decided that an approvals process was required.

-Since we'll be using GitHub for software development, and potentially also for hardware and procedure development it made sense to use this for community development of the website.
-If you struggle at all with GitHub development, please just make any suggestions in our [Discussion]() or [email us](mailto:hello@amybo.com)
+Since we'll be using GitHub for software development at least, and potentially also for hardware and procedure development, it made sense to use this for community development of the website.
+If you struggle at all with GitHub development, please get in touch via hello@amybo.org

-## Web stack
+### Web stack

 We use [Hugo](https://gohugo.io/) to format and generate our website, the [Docsy](https://github.com/google/docsy) theme for styling and site structure,